 Sponsored Programs Administration (SPA) or the Center for Clinical Trials and Corporate Contracts (CCT) will draw up an appropriate agreement or will review the other party’s offered award notice, letter or agreement.
 When necessary, SPA or CCT will negotiate award terms and conditions to ensure that they do not conflict with applicable regulations, State law or University (UMB or University System of Maryland) policy.
 An authorized institutional official in SPA or CCT will sign the agreement.

-Scope of Work: The Principal Investigator is responsible for defining and agreeing to the scope of work, which should clearly describe the specific project that the sponsor is funding.
+Scope of Work: The PI is responsible for defining and agreeing to the scope of work, which should clearly describe the specific project that the sponsor is funding.
 As a rule, project work should not be initiated until after the agreement is signed for UMB.

-Budget: The Principal Investigator and department administrator are together responsible for ensuring that the agreed-upon budget covers the cost of the project and includes the appropriate F&A rate.
+Budget: The PI and department administrator are together responsible for ensuring that the agreed-upon budget covers the cost of the project and includes the appropriate F&A rate.

 Routing and Approvals: The PI and department administrator are responsible for routing the project in Kuali Coeus before to award acceptance or agreement signature.

 Review and negotiation of terms can take time.
 The negotiator needs to understand the project and how the agreement terms apply to the project and, more broadly, to the University.
-The negotiator may need to consult with colleagues or with University Counsel on the nuances of certain legal terms.
-Other reviews may be required, for example, export compliance or technology transfer.
+The negotiator may need to consult with colleagues or with University counsel on the nuances of certain legal terms.
+Other reviews may be required (e.g., export compliance or technology transfer).
 The sponsor may or may not respond promptly to UMB's concerns.